Vijay Khurana

-Vijay Khurana is an Australian radio announcer, best known for his work on 100.7 XFM and Triple J.
+Vijay Khurana is an Australian writer and radio announcer, who has worked on radio stations 2SER and Triple J.

 Radio career

-Starting at 100.7 XFM, he presented weekday breakfast, weekend afternoons, and the Drive show.
-Moving to Triple J in 2005, he hosted many shifts including the Mid-dawn shift during the week and fill-in shifts.
+Starting at 2SER in 2004, he first hosted the 3am-6am slot with his co-host Andre Leslie, which they called 'The Peruvian Lunch.'
+They went on to host weekday breakfast together, and Khurana subsequently hosted the Drive show.
+Moving to Triple J in 2005, he hosted shifts including the mid-dawn shift during the week and fill-in shifts.

-On 14 April 2007, Vijay started his role as weekend lunch presenter on Triple J (10am-2pm), replacing previous presenter Gaby Brown.
+On 14 April 2007, Khurana started his role as weekend lunch presenter on Triple J (10am-2pm), replacing previous presenter Gaby Brown.

 On 6 December 2007, Vijay Khurana was announced as weekday lunch presenter on Triple J (12-3pm), replacing previous presenter Linda Marigliano, who in turn replaced Robbie Buck on the weekday Drive show (3pm-5.30pm) alongside Scott Dooley (Dools).

-Vijay finished his last day on Triple J on 25 February 2011.
+Khurana finished his last day on Triple J on 25 February 2011.
+He moved to Cambodia to work for a non-profit radio station in Phnom Penh.

 TV career

-On 27 July 2007, Vijay made his debut appearance on TV, presenting jtv.
+On 27 July 2007, Khurana made his debut appearance on TV, presenting jtv.

+Writing career

+In 2014 Khurana published a children's novel, Regal Beagle, about a dog who becomes a queen.
+It was illustrated by Simon Greiner.

+In 2019 he received his MFA in writing from the University of East Anglia.

+His short fiction was twice shortlisted for the Galley Beggar Press Short Story Prize.
+His work was also shortlisted for the Bath Short Story Award, the Cúirt New Writing Prize, the Short Fiction/University of Essex Prize, and the Bristol Short Story Prize.
+In 2021 he won the 2021 Griffith Review Emerging Voices competition for his short story, 'The Menaced Assassin.'
+Khurana's work has appeared in NOON, 3:AM Magazine, and Erotic Review.

+In 2022 Khurana's debut novel, The Passenger Seat, was shortlisted for the Novel Prize, awarded jointly by Fitzcarraldo, New Directions, and Giramondo.
+It was published in 2025 by Peninsula Press, Biblioasis, and Ultimo Press.

+Khurana is also a translator from the German into English.
+His translation of 'The Autopsy' by Georg Heym was published by Scratch Classics.
+An excerpt from his translation of Red (Hunger) by Senthuran Varatharajah was published in 2024 in The White Review Translation Anthology.

+Khurana is married to the Australian writer Madeleine Watts.